 This section of the Woolworth's lunch counter with 4 stools from Greensboro, North Carolina, represents the February 1, 1960 sit-in that challenged segregated eating places.
 On February 1, 1960, four African American students—Ezell A. Blair, Jr. (now Jibreel Khazan), Franklin E. McCain, Joseph A. McNeil, and David L. Richmond—sat down at this counter and politely asked for service.
 Their request was refused.
 When asked to leave, they remained in their seats.
 They were all enrolled at the North Carolina Agricultural and Technical College.
 Their "passive sit-down demand" began one of the first sustained sit-ins and ignited a youth-led movement to challenge injustice and racial inequality throughout the South.

-• Civil War Draft Wheel identifies the American wars and politics wing of the museum (3rd Floor, East Wing Corridor).
 This Civil War draft wheel demonstrates the beginning of conscription (military draft) in the United States; it functioned as part of a procedure to select men for military service.
 The names of men eligible for the draft were written on slips of paper and dropped into holes inside the wheel.
 An official pulled out names to fill the ranks of the Union army.